GeorgeVasilakopoulos/Clustering-Analysis/README.md

 The `src/autoencoder/` directory contains several Python scripts for training, tuning and utilizing Autoencoders for dimensionality reduction.

-- The `Autoencoder()` function, defined in `src/autoencoder/model.py`, is used for defining a TensorFlow Autoencoder model, given the following parameters:
+- The `Autoencoder()` function, defined in `src/autoencoder/encoder/model.py`, is used for defining a `TensorFlow` Autoencoder model, given the following parameters:
     -  *Input Shape*
     -  *Latent dimension*
     -  *Convolution Layer Sizes*